Recovery of 21 cm BAO: a configuration-space correlation function analysis: Results

 Let us first discuss the isotropic case.
 The [0, 90, 90]$^\circ$ case is equivalent to the monopole result in Table \ref{tab:multipole_parameter_l024}.
 Indeed, the results are similar to the monopole ones, with the differences primarily caused by the number of broadband terms used.
 We then divide the angular range into five bins ([0, 90, 18]$^\circ$) and ten bins ([0, 90, 9]$^\circ$), and we find that increase of resolution does not lead to tighter constraints.
 To contrast with the anisotropic cases, we also show the cases [18, 72, $\Delta \theta$]$^\circ$.
 With the modes at both ends cut out, the constraints are weaker than the full range case.
 We also show the highest resolution case, [18, 72, 4.5]$^\circ$, whose constraint is very similar to [18, 72, 9]$^\circ$, showing that the constraints are already saturated at the resolution of $ \Delta \theta = 9 ^\circ$.

-As we noted, for the anisotropic cases, there are artifacts appearing on the $x$ and $y$ axis in Fig.~\ref{fig:xi2D_model} due to the beam and foreground removal effect, respectively.
+As we noted, for the anisotropic cases, there are artifacts appearing on the $x$ and $y$ axes in Fig.~\ref{fig:xi2D_model} due to the beam and foreground removal effects, respectively.
 For the full range cases, especially [0, 90, 9]$^\circ$, the $\mu$-wedge correlation function often gives tighter constraint when the resolution increases.
 However, we also note that occasionally the bias is substantial in the sense that the expected values lie outside the 1-$\sigma$ interval.
 For example, in R38k0 and R0k2, [0, 90, 9]$^\circ$ gives the tightest but mildly biased constraint.
 This demonstrates that these artifacts are difficult to model well and may cause the fit to be unstable.
-The $\mu$-wedge correlation function allows for the possibility to remove the artifacts on the axes.
+The $\mu$-wedge correlation function allows for the possibility of removing the artifacts on the axes.
 By inspection of Fig.~\ref{fig:xi2D_model}, we choose to remove the intervals [0, 18]$^\circ$ and [72, 90]$ ^\circ $.
-Excision of these intervals, on one hand reduces the data size and hence enlarges the error bar, while it gives rise to more stable fit on the other hand.
-Overall, with the removal of the artifact regions, we find that the results are always within 1-$\sigma$ from the expected value.
+Excision of these intervals, on one hand, reduces the data size and hence enlarges the error bar, while it gives rise to more stable fit on the other hand.
+Overall, with the removal of the artifact regions, we find that the results are always within 1-$\sigma$ of the expected value.
 There are no significant improvements when the bin division is refined to [18, 72, 4.5]$^\circ$.
-With these considerations in mind, we take the bin division [18, 72, 9]$^\circ$ as the fiducial setting for its tight parameter constraint and robustness to artifacts.
+With these considerations in mind, we will keep both bin divisions [0, 90, 9]$^\circ$ and [18, 72, 9]$^\circ$ for comparison in the forecast part, since the former gives a tight parameter constraint while the latter is robust to artifacts.

 We find that the configuration [0, 90, 9]$^\circ$ tends to give slightly tighter constraints than the multipole combination $ 0 \oplus 2 \oplus 4 \oplus 6$, while the fiducial setting [18, 72, 9]$^\circ$ yields compatible constraints as the multipole.
 This suggests that the lower multipoles are also insensitive to the artifacts.
-This is so because the lower multipoles retain the ``wide angle'' fluctuations and the impact of the artifacts are suppressed as they are relatively localized.
+This is so because the lower multipoles retain the ``wide-angle'' fluctuations and the impact of the artifacts is suppressed as they are relatively localized.